Gift Card Revenue: The Gift that Keeps on Giving

 Alexia knows a thing or two about restaurant accounting.
 She has spent over 14 years working in Operations and Finance for restauranteurs including Stephen Starr and Bobby Flay.

 Unused gift cards are another important consideration, but rules vary by state.
 When it comes to accounting for unused gift cards there are a few standard best practices regardless of the laws in your state.
 You can also check out this post that focuses on accounting considerations when selling restaurant gift cards.

 Going Digital is a Must

-In previous years, restaurants had to make a decision of whether to sell physical or digital gift cards based on their clientele, POS system, etc. This year, offering digital gift cards is a must.
+In previous years, restaurants had to make a decision of whether to sell physical or digital gift cards based on their clientele, POS system, etc. These days, offering digital gift cards is a must.
 Not only are buyers more likely to purchase gift cards online, but gift exchanges are more likely to happen virtually and the gift cards are more likely to be redeemed online.

 How to Promote Gift Cards

 If you’ve decided that selling gift cards is the right move for your business, the next question is how to get the word out.